Prime Factorization of ideals in commutative rings, with a focus on Krull rings: Historical overview

-A {\it $\pi$-ring} is a ring whose principal ideals can be written as a finite product of prime ideals.
+A {\it $\pi$-ring} is a ring in which each principal ideal can be written as a finite product of prime ideals.
 Mori gave a complete description of $\pi$-domains in \cite{m39}, where it was noted that every nonzero minimal prime ideal of a $\pi$-domain is invertible.
-Mori also proved that $R$ is a $\pi$-ring if and only if $R$ is a finite direct sum of $\pi$-domains and SPRs \cite{m40}.
+Mori also proved that $R$ is a $\pi$-ring if and only if $R$ is a finite direct product of $\pi$-domains and SPRs \cite{m40}.
 A proof of Mori's result may also be found in \cite[Section 46]{3}.
 Mori showed that the polynomial ring $R[ \{ X_{\alpha} \} ]$ over a $\pi$-domain $R$ is also a $\pi$-domain \cite{m40-1}.
 As in the case of integral domains, we have the following implications except the counter part of Krull domains;